Curriculum and Supplies*

 NASA provides a safe place for children to play as they learn about NASA and its missions.
 On this site, you will find games of various skill levels for children preK-4.

 STEMfinity offers hands-on resources targeted to preK-16 students learning STEM, robotics, 3D printing, drone technology, rocketry and beyond.

 Terrific Science promotes and provides experiences that emphasize the following key elements of science learning: developing understanding with claims and evidence; models and model-making; and student engagement.

 Wonderwise combines the investigations and personal insights of a variety of scientists with hands-on science activities.

-- Academy of Natural Sciences – Philadelphia
+- Academy of Natural Sciences of Drexel University – Philadelphia

 - Carnegie Science Center

 - Earth System Science Center (ESSC) – Penn State University

 - Schneebeli Earth Science Center – Pennsylvania College of Technology – Montgomery

 - USGS Water Resources of PA